 When radio star Jenny Reed of KKTM-FM is forced to cohost with "The Voice" of charismatic Johnny King, the airwaves of Los Angeles ignite.
-In a business drowning in testosterone, Red Wine for Breakfast is the story of strong, determined New Yorker who has to shake off the laid-back attitude of LA to overcome the challenges of an industry that threatens to turn her off and a man who only wants to turn her on.
+In a business drowning in testosterone, Red Wine for Breakfast is the story of strong, determined New the laid-back attitude of LA to overcome the challenges of an industry that threatens to turn her off and a man who only wants to turn her on.